It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Some dental services performed in a hospital

-• Out-of-country coverage: Out-of-country costs are not covered, except for emergencies, at a maximum cost of $100 per day.
-New Brunswickers travelling outside the country are advised to obtain private medical insurance coverage
+• Out-of-country coverage: Out-of-country costs are not covered, except for emergencies, at a maximum cost of $100 per day for in-patient, $50 for out-patient services.

 • Supplemental Insurance is strongly recommended